aadhi001/image-inpainting-with-sor/README.md

 ---
-*_This project was completed as part of the Numerical Linear Algebra course (submission date: 06.06.2025) at Brandenburgische Technische Universität._
+*_This project was completed as part of the Numerical Linear Algebra course at Brandenburgische Technische Universität._